Arpit-Shah/ArtosDoc/docs/source/features/framework_configuration.rst

 * User can specify profile name via command line using parameter ``--profile="prod"``.
 * Profile name is case in-sensitive.
-* If configurations are missing from the file then default value will be used.
+* If configurations blocks are missing from the file then default value will be used.
-* If profile name is not specified then first configuration from the top of the ``framework_configuration.xml`` file will be used.
+* If profile name is not specified then first configuration block from the top of the ``framework_configuration.xml`` file will be used.
-* If any configuration line is missing from targeted profile block then previous profile block configuration line will be used.
-If configuration line is missing from all profile blocks then default values will be used.
+* If any configuration line is missing from configuration block then previous configuration block line will be used.
+If configuration line is missing from all blocks then default values will be used.

 Example
 #######